Applications will be accepted until: 12:00 noon on the first Fridays in October and in March

-Conference Grants provide partial support for conferences and colloquia sponsored by HFA faculty members and their departments and hosted on the UMass Amherst campus.
+Conference Grants provide partial support for conferences and colloquia sponsored by HFA faculty members and their departments and hosted by HFA faculty members either virtually or on the UMass Amherst campus.

 - The October deadline is for conferences/colloquia scheduled during the 2021 calendar year (January 1, 2021 - December 31, 2021).